South African Festival Economic Impact Calculator

 Total Event Days Combined

 Avg.
-Visitor Length Of Stay Not in Paid Accommodation
+Visitor Length of Stay for visitors not in Paid Accommodation

 B. Description of the Audience